holepunchto/hypercore/README.md

 #### `const updated = await core.update([options])`

-Wait for the core to try and find a signed update to its length.
-Does not download any data from peers except for a proof of the new core length.
+Waits for initial proof of the new core length until all `findingPeers` calls has finished.

 ``` js
 const updated = await core.update()